-Around the world there are approximately 40 million kilometres of road.
-An asphalt road should last up to 15 years, unless damaged during its life time, something that often occurs.
+Around the world, there are approximately 40 million kilometers of road.
+An asphalt road should last up to 15 years unless damaged during its lifetime, something that often occurs.
 Roads are usually made up of different materials such as sand and limestone, but around 10% of a road is bitumen, which is used to bind the other materials.

 Bitumen is a sticky black substance extracted from crude oil or petroleum and is transported at high temperatures to keep it in liquid form.
 It’s difficult to produce, expensive and bad for the environment.

-Now Scottish start-up MacRebur are just one of a range of companies who are replacing most of the bitumen in the asphalt they produce with recycled plastics including ink and toner cartridges, previously destined for landfill or incineration.
-The waste material is turned into small plastic pellets which is instead used to bind the asphalt materials.
+Now Scottish start-up MacRebur is just one of a range of companies who are replacing most of the bitumen in the asphalt they produce with recycled plastics including ink and toner cartridges, previously destined for landfill or incineration.
+The waste material is turned into small plastic pellets which are instead used to bind the asphalt materials.

 3. Ewood – furniture made from recycled toners and printers

-Newtecpoly Pty Ltd based in Australia, turn old recycled toner cartridges and printers collected by Recycling company cartridges 4 planet Ark into ‘eWood’, a sustainable material similar to wood, that can be used to replace timber and concrete to create things like garden benches, fencing and raised garden beds.
-The best part is that the new material is durable, non-toxic and can last decades.
+Newtecpoly Pty Ltd based in Australia turns old recycled toner cartridges and printers collected by Recycling company cartridges 4 planet Ark into ‘eWood’, a sustainable material similar to wood, that can be used to replace timber and concrete to create things like garden benches, fencing and raised garden beds.
+The best part is that the new material is durable, non-toxic, and can last decades.

 4. Lousy Ink

-During the printer cartridge recycling process by cartridges 4 planet ark, as ink and toner cartridge plastics are being crushed, any run off ink is collected and stored in large tanks.
-The ink is sent over to Lousy who sell bottles of artists ink and other products such as fine liner pens (made form 100% recycled printer cartridge plastic).
+During the printer cartridge recycling process by cartridges 4 planet ark, as ink and toner cartridge plastics are being crushed, any runoff ink is collected and stored in large tanks.
+The ink is sent over to Lousy who sells bottles of artists’ ink and other products such as fine liner pens (made from 100% recycled printer cartridge plastic).

-Lousy have collected an impressive 85,000 litres of ink since they started!
+Lousy has collected an impressive 85,000 litres of ink since they started!

 Finally, there are a few artists out there such as Faith Pearson who have created some interesting pieces when using empty ink cartridges as her medium.
 Check them out here:

-There you have it, with some innovative minds the possibilities of how we can used recycled materials in the process or manufacture of new products could be endless.
+There you have it, with some innovative minds, the possibilities of how we can use recycled materials in the process or manufacture of new products could be endless.
 Maybe some of these plastics can be used to produce filaments for 3D printers?
 Let us know in the comments below what you think!